Jacobabergam/eye_safety_calc/README.md

 # Backend

-python environemnt is located on localhost as bergamWebApp
+python environemnt is located in backend folder. navigate to backend/ and use the following command to actiave env

-### `workon bergamWebApp`
+### `source venv/bin/activate`

 Custom Flask running SQLAlchemy